-Perhaps no platform does this better than Google AdWords.
+Perhaps no platform does this better than Google Ads.

 While other platforms, most notably Facebook Ads, can match Google when it comes to the amount of user data they have to monetize, Google still holds the holy grail—the search query.

 As you can see below in the latest sampling compiled by Rand Fishkin of SparkToro, the share of searches across the web is not even close.